PgBiel/typst-improv-tables-planning/main.typ

     - *Proposal 4C:* Provide *all cell properties* (copied to a dictionary before the function is called, which then is provided to it) to each property.
       - This would raise questions regarding which property's function would be called first, etc. So you can't reliably have align depend on fill and fill depend on align.
 But such a case could perhaps just be considered pathological.
       - This would be the most flexible option, but 4B is also more balanced in the sense that there is no margin for such "race conditions".
+    - *Proposal 5 (Laurenz + Pg):* Allowing cell properties to depend on cell body inspection is probably not a good idea (we shouldn't encourage content inspection).
+So, for now, perhaps per-cell properties should just be simple (`fill: red`, `align: left` etc.), and anything depending on content should be done with show rules.
     - In addition, we could allow cells to have `fill: auto` (or `fill: data => auto`) and similar to just use the global setting.

 4. *To be discussed:* It should be possible to place cells arbitrarily in the table by setting their `x, y` positions manually.